Substra/substra-backend/charts/substra-backend/README.md

 ## Requirements

 Having a Kubernetes cluster working with Helm initialized.
-You can do thant locally by installing Minikube and grabbing Helm binary from github.
+You can do that locally by installing Minikube and grabbing Helm binary from github.
 Then simply launch your cluster using `minikube start` and configure helm with `helm init`.

 You will also need the Hyperledger Fabric network setup on the cluster.